TyrangYang/TyrangYang_blog_jekyll/_posts/2019-08-25-algorithm-feature.md

 That may have some different version for one function.

 Some may need a functor. like, find and find_if.
+Usually, it appear on some function which need comparison.

 For mutating algorithm, normally have two version.
 One is in-place and another is copy. like replace and replace_if.

-## Generalization